50 Habits Healthy Families Always Have

 They get (a runner’s) high together

 “Engaging in a planned physical activity together, like hiking or running a 5K, at least once a week can help to reset perceptions of one another.
 This works because they’ll begin to associate spending time with their family with feeling good and being charged with endorphins.” —Bailey Gaddis.
+Want to encourage healthy habits and save money?
 Here are a few frugal family activities to try.

 They drink together—water, of course